stevdza-san/DiaryApp/README.md

 This project is a valuable resource for developers seeking to learn multi-modular architecture from scratch.

-Start your next Android chapter by grabing this [Loaded and Modern Android Course](https://stevdza-san.com/p/multi-module-android-development-with-mongo-db-realm-sync)
+Start your next Android chapter by grabing this [Loaded and Modern Android Course.](https://stevdza-san.com/p/multi-module-android-development-with-mongo-db-realm-sync)

 You can also browse and reward yourself with [more great courses ](https://stevdza-san.com/courses)

 # :camera_flash: **Screenshots** :camera_flash:

-DiaryApp follows the latest Material 3 guidelines for a visually appealing and consistent UI.
+DiaryApp follows the latest Material 3 guidelines for a visually appealing and a consistent UI.

 <p align="center">
 <img img width="200" height="400" src="./readme-assets/screenshots/screen_1.png"> &nbsp;&nbsp;&nbsp;&nbsp;